 Download:

-After 40 years of using the same six-month regimen, a landmark study found that the treatment of drug-sensitive tuberculosis (TB) could be reduced to four months by replacing rifampicin with rifapentine and ethambutol with moxifloxacin.
-For people with TB, shortening the time on treatment by a third means less time away from work or school, a faster return to life without TB, and less healthcare visits and out-of-pocket costs along the way.
-The World Health Organization (WHO) endorsed the four-month “HPMZ” (isoniazid, rifapentine, moxifloxacin, pyrazinamide) regimen in 2021, but its use has been limited by pill burden, price, and tolerability concerns.
+Drug-sensitive tuberculosis (TB) treatment can be shortened from six to four months by replacing rifampicin with rifapentine and ethambutol with moxifloxacin.
+For people with TB, shortening the time on treatment by a third means less time away from work or school, a faster return to life without TB, and fewer healthcare visits and lower out-of-pocket costs along the way.
+The World Health Organization (WHO) endorsed the four-month “HPMZ” (isoniazid, rifapentine, moxifloxacin, pyrazinamide) regimen in 2021, but its use remains limited.

-Here we review barriers to the adoption of the four-month regimen and how they might be addressed and offer a narrative framework communities can use to advocate for the regimen in GC8 and beyond.
+In this advocacy brief we review barriers to the adoption of the four-month regimen and how they might be addressed, and offer a narrative framework communities can use to advocate for the regimen in Global Fund Grant Cycle 8 and beyond.